 In terms of search, there’s a lot that happened last year, and there’s a whole lot more to happen with SEO trends for 2021.

 In this blog, we’ll quickly recap SEO in 2020 and see how Covid impacted everything (including search).
 But, more importantly, we’ll share some of the most decisive factors that we think will shape how search will perform in 2021, and what you need to do to dominate the SERPs.

-So, first up, let’s take quick glance at some of the key search developments in 2020.
+First up, let’s take a quick glance at some of the key search developments in 2020.

 A (quick) look back at search in 2020

 If you ask anyone, what’s the one thing that’s had the most impact to SEO in 2020, they’re most like going to say Covid.
 That is true when we look at the search trends too.
 Covid was on everyone’s mind when the lockdowns started to happen all across the US and worldwide.
 In March alone, Covid-related searches were the most popular on Google.

 When we talk about conversion rates, they took a hit big time with an average decrease of 21%.
 The demand for non-essential items like high-fashion products and travel and tourism had a serious dip as people focused more towards essential items.